Shamus and Maggie

 To learn more about fostering or adopting our birds, please click here.

 We like our Zupreem Natural pellets and different veggies, especially a nice spring mix.
-Our foster mom feeds us twice a day (meal-feeding) so we don`t pig out :)
+Our foster mom feeds us twice a day (meal-feeding).
+When our foster mom wants to give us a treat, we like a few seeds and a small piece of nut.
+Yum!

 If you are looking for a pair of cockatiels to brighten your home with chatter and color, we might just be for you!